Hand-Eye Calibration-related Concepts

 -

-A marker is an object used in place of the calibration board during hand-eye calibration.
-A marker should have clear feature points and evenly distributed feature points.
+A marker refers to an object used in place of the calibration board during hand-eye calibration.
+The marker should have clearly visible feature points, and the feature points should be evenly distributed.

 - Calibration point